Inclusivity: Stuart Williams’ departing message to our pupils

 We quite like distinctions.
 Historically, we have placed great significance on difference: difference in colour, in race, in religion, in gender, in class and in sexuality.
 We have built walls across society and given differing status to people on the different sides of those walls.

-In today’s second reading, US President Ronald Regan stands at a wall, at the Brandenburg Gate, at a time when a physical wall made a profound difference to the lives of Berliners either side of it.
+In today’s second reading, US President Ronald Reagan stands at a wall, at the Brandenburg Gate, at a time when a physical wall made a profound difference to the lives of Berliners either side of it.
 That wall separated Berliners: West from East, Communist from Capitalist, prosperous from poor, free from oppressed.
 If you tried to get across that wall, you were likely to be shot and killed.

 Thankfully, the Berlin Wall is now gone; it is a dim memory.
-Demolition started two years after Regan called for its destruction in the name of freedom, prosperity and peace.
+Demolition started two years after Reagan called for its destruction in the name of freedom, prosperity and peace.
 Berlin is now a unified city and all its citizens stand together as fellow Berliners.
 However, there are non-physical walls that still divide and these walls are often very, very powerful.

 Tearing down walls